The holidays are upon us! It’s bijna (almost) Christmas. So, here’s your survival guide to celebrating winter holidays in the Netherlands.

 READ MORE | Zwarte Piet: the full guide to the Netherlands’ most controversial tradition

-There is even a TV programme dedicated to the daily activities of Sinterklaas, and everyone participates in the collective fantasy.
+There is even a TV programme dedicated to the daily activities of Sinterklaas, so everyone can participate in the collective fantasy.

-At my daughter’s school Rommel (messy) Piet visited, together with “disco” Piet.
+At my daughter’s school, Rommel (messy) and “disco” Piet made a visit.
 As we arrived at school one morning, all the lights were off, dance music was blasting, chairs were upside down, and everything was out of place.

 The kids get super into it, expecting little treats at all times, leaving their shoes by the window every night, and blaming all kinds of happenings (like missing things) on Piet.

-All this expectation happens during the three weeks between November 15 and December 5.
+All these shenanigans take place during the three weeks between November 15 and December 5.

 Pakjesavond in the Netherlands

-On December 5, known as pakjesavond (evening of presents), a loud thump is heard outside the door, and suddenly, when you open it, a big burlap bag appears — full of presents. 🎁
+A loud thump is heard outside the door, and when you open it, a big burlap bag appears.
+Surprise, surprise!
+It’s full of presents. 🎁

-Families gather to celebrate and eat spice cookies, hot chocolate, tea, and open presents.
+Families gather to eat spice cookies, drink hot chocolate, and open presents.
 Some families also dedicate Sinterklaas poems to each other, making (harmless) jokes about one another’s qualities.

 Christmas decorations in the Netherlands